MBcom/salt-kiosk-formula/Readme.md

 ### Browser Work station
 You can set `chromeKioskMode: False` in your Pillar to show Google Chrome as normal but without the ability to minimize or close the window.
 You can use this method to support work environments which entirely run on the web.
 I would recommend to turn on private mode by setting `additionalChromeArgs: "--incognito --disable-features=PasswordManager"` in your Pillar to prevent users from storing passwords if the work stations are used by different employees.

+You can also set `chromePolicies` to a Google Chrome Policy JSON or YAML.
+You can look for an example [here](https://github.com/google/ChromeBrowserEnterprise/blob/main/docs/policy_examples/managed_policies.json).
+The documentation can be found [here](https://chromeenterprise.google/policies/).
+This allows you to also set bookmarks or install specific extensions.

 Configuration example:
 ```yaml
 kiosk: